dt-orders/keptn-orders-setup/AWS.md

 You can also make the VM from the console, and the continue with the steps to connect using ssh.

-# Create instance using aws cli
+## 1. Create bastion host EC2 instance using aws cli

 Run this command to create the VM.
 You need to adjust value for ssh key name.
 You can optionally adjust values for tags and region.  [aws docs](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html)